-Mr. Woolridge has served on the Board since November 2021.
-Mr. Woolridge was formerly a Managing Director of Barings Real Estate Advisers, LLC, the real estate investment unit of Barings LLC, a global asset management firm.
-Mr. Woolridge most recently served as Head of the U.S. Capital Markets for Equity Real Estate Funds at Barings.
-The Board believes Mr. Woolridge's numerous management positions and broad experiences in the asset management and financial services sector provide him with skills and valuable insight in handling complex financial transactions and issues, all of which make him well qualified to serve on the Board.
+A: Mr. D'Alelio is currently chairman of the Board of Directors and has served in that capacity since 2016.
+Mr. D'Alelio was formerly a Managing Director and CIO for Fixed Income at Putnam Investments, Boston, where he served from 1989 until he retired in 2002.
+Since his retirement, he has held multiple board positions inside and outside the financial sector.
+The Board believes Mr. D'Alelio's numerous management positions and broad experiences in the financial services sector provide him with skills and valuable insight in handling complex financial transactions and issues, all of which make him well qualified to serve on the Board.